Perspicacity11/MakersWk7-JavascriptWebApps/contents/04_user_interaction.md

 ### Questions

 1. Initialise a new project directory `display-message` with `npm -y` and install Jest.
-2. Copy the contents of the test file above in a file `displayMessage.test.js`.
+2. Copy the contents of the test file above in a file `displayMessage.test.js`, and the HTML page content in `index.html`.
-3. Run `jest` — the test should fail, as so far we have no code handling the interaction on the button to modify the contents of the paragraph (you can open `index.html` in your browser and try it for yourself)
+3. Run `jest` — the test should fail, as so far we have no code handling the interaction on the button to modify the contents of the paragraph (you can open `index.html` in your browser and try it for yourself — nothing happens)

 ```bash
 ● displays a user after a click